-Children's literature, also known as the library's juvenile collection, is located on the second floor of Ashland University Library.
-You will find fiction and non-fiction, picture books and novels, big books and book kits, award winning books, and even a few oversized books.
-This guide is a starting place for a variety of genres in children's literature, feel free to explore featured books and remember, everything in the juvenile collection is available for circulation.
+Children's books, also known as the library's juvenile collection, are located on the second floor of Ashland University Library.
+In this collection, you will find fiction and non-fiction, picture books and novels, big books and book kits, award winning books, and even a few oversized books.
+Our collection is cataloged and shelved using Library of Congress call numbers.

-This chart, adapted from Cullinan and Galda's Literature and the Child, provides brief descriptions of several children and young adult literature genre's (Cullinan & Galda, p.
+This chart, adapted from Cullinan and Galda's Literature and the Child, provides brief descriptions of children and young adult literature genre's (Cullinan & Galda, 2002, p.
 8).
-When searching for children's books in the AU Library Catalog, records may include a number of these categories as subject "genre/form."
+When searching for children's books in the AU Library Catalog, you may notice categories identified as subject genre/form.

 |Category||Genres in children's and young adult literature|